-These general purpose financial statements are for the period 1 July 2019 to 30 June 2020.
+These general purpose financial statements are for the Company and its controlled entities (collectively, the Consolidated Entity) for the period 1 July 2020 to 30 June 2021.

 They comply with the requirements of the Corporations Act 2001 and the Australian Accounting Standards and interpretations issued by the Australia Accounting Standards Board (AASB).
-The consolidated entity is a not-for-profit entity.
+The Consolidated Entity is a not-for-profit entity.